 The chemistry department's faculty has been recognized for its dedication to undergraduate teaching and research.
-The members of the teaching staff have Ph.D. degrees in the major fields of chemistry: analytical, biological, inorganic, organic, and physical.
+The members of the teaching staff have Ph.D. degrees in the following traditional areas of chemistry: analytical, biological, inorganic, organic, and physical, and have experience in many of the interdisciplinary fields such as material science and medicinal chemistry.
 The faculty maintain a high level of professional and research activity.
-During the past ten years, these activities have resulted in many research publications, additional research projects, and industrial experience.
-In addition to its research activities, the faculty has a strong commitment to quality education.
+During the past ten years, these activities have resulted in research publications, presentations at regional and national professional meetings, additional research projects, and industrial experience.